EmmanuelBronyah/Automatic-Video-Player/README.md

 > The video files of the video records saved are only opened once within a 24hour range and the application only saves up to 12 videos records.
+> The windows setup file has been included in the repo.

 ## Features
 * **Takes video name:** A unique name to describe the